 Acute Pancreatitis

 Acute pancreatitis is an acute inflammatory condition caused by premature activation of digestive enzymes within the pancreas, leading to autodigestion of pancreatic tissue.
-Unlike pancreatic insufficiency, which reflects chronic loss of exocrine function, pancreatitis represents acute enzymatic injury with the potential for rapid systemic deterioration.
+Unlike pancreatic insufficiency, which results from chronic loss of exocrine function (cannot produce or secrete digestive enzymes), pancreatitis results from acute enzymatic injury with the potential for rapid systemic deterioration.
 Acute pancreatitis can range from mild, self-limiting inflammation to life-threatening multi-organ failure.

 What You Need to Know